 - What It Offers: Thousands of instant deals and electronic coupons at third-party merchants across a wide range of verticals, including general merchandise, fashion and apparel, home goods, entertainment, software, travel and leisure, sporting goods, and home improvement

 Offers.com is basically a bigger version of BuyVia.
 It’s a massive, well-curated site and app that partners with more than 10,000 brands and merchants, including well-known retailers like Target and Sears.

-Deals generally come as already-applied discounts (markdowns) or coupon codes entered at checkout, but free shipping offers and buy-one-get-one deals are also fairly common.
+Deals generally come as discounts (markdowns) or coupon codes applied automatically at checkout.
+But free shipping offers and buy-one, get-one deals are also fairly common.
 Discounts can exceed 80%, though 50% or less is more typical.